 During the 2020-2021 academic year the Catholic District School Board of Eastern Ontario (C.D.S.B.E.O.) had one student enrolled at W. Ross Macdonald School.

 Provincial School for the Deaf

-Provincial School for the Dear

 The following Provincial Schools offer services for deaf and hard-of-hearing students: